spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 ^^^^^^^^^^^^^^^^^^

 Intel's core software development products that provide compilers, analyzers, and optimizers do require a paid license.
-In Spack, they are provided as:
+In Spack, they are packaged as:

 * ``intel-parallel-studio`` – the entire suite of compilers and libraries,
 * ``intel`` – a subset containing just the compilers and the Intel-MPI runtime [fn2]_.